 The CONVAC system has two significant components in addition to pressure sensors, wiring, and a dedicated hydraulic system:

-- A hydraulically operated slide valve that allows a controlled amount of water to enter the dredge suction pipe at a point near the suction pipe inlet.
+- A hydraulically operated linear needle valve that allows a controlled amount of water to enter the dredge suction pipe at a point near the suction pipe inlet.

 - An electronic display/control unit mounted on the operator’s console.
-A keypad and three large, bright red, LED displays are mounted in the cover of display/control unit.
-The displays show velocity, vacuum and bypass slide valve position.
+A touchscreen display shows velocity, vacuum and bypass slide valve position.

 9. How does the operator use CONVAC after it is installed and ready to go to work?

-He enters the low velocity setpoint using the keypad.
-This entry programs the CONVAC to guard against pipeline plugging.
+He enters the low velocity setpoint, this entry programs the CONVAC to guard against pipeline plugging.

-Next, the operator uses the keypad to enter a vacuum setpoint.
+Next, the operator enters a vacuum setpoint.
 As long as excess pumpable solids are available at the suction inlet, CONVAC will automatically admit water into the suction pipe at the rate required to maintain the vacuum at the set point value.

-Then the operator’s maneuvers the dredge to keep excess pumpable solids continuously available at the suction inlet and occasionally adjusts the vacuum setpoint.
+Then the operator maneuvers the dredge to keep excess pumpable solids continuously available at the suction inlet and occasionally adjusts the vacuum setpoint.